On this page

 (3) Patterns of Conduct.
 Where there is evidence of pattern of conduct similar in nature by the Respondent, either prior to or subsequent to the conduct in question, regardless of whether there has been a finding of responsibility, this information may be deemed relevant and probative to the investigators’ report and/or the decision-maker’s determination of responsibility or sanction.
 In those instances, the Title IX Coordinator and the Procedural Coordinator will determine whether the previous incident was substantially similar to the conduct cited in the report and/or indicates a pattern of behavior and substantial conformity with that pattern by the Respondent.
 The Title IX Coordinator and the Procedural Coordinator may choose to provide this information to the investigator(s), with appropriate notice to the parties.

 (4) Amnesty for Students Reporting Misconduct by Faculty.
 The College encourages reporting under the Policy and seeks to remove barriers to reporting.
-The College generally will not hold a student who reports conduct or is a witness during an investigation under the Policy accountable for disciplinary violations of the College’s Community Standards prohibiting use of drugs or alcohol.
+The College generally will not hold a student who reports conduct or is a witness during an investigation under the Policy accountable for disciplinary violations of the College’s Community Standards related to the incident.
 Under limited circumstances, a person who reports conduct under the Policy may be held accountable for his or her own misconduct if, in the College’s discretion, it is determined that the behavior placed the health and safety of any person at risk, or if it created a danger to the College community.
-The College retains the right to require students to attend counseling or drug/alcohol related courses even in circumstances in which disciplinary conduct will not be pursued under the Policy.
+The College retains the right to require students to attend counseling or drug/alcohol related courses, as applicable, even in circumstances in which disciplinary conduct will not be pursued under the Policy.

 (5) Respect for Privacy.
-The College values the privacy of individuals involved in the reporting, investigation, and/or resolution of matters subject to the Policy.
+The College values the privacy of individuals involved in the reporting, investigation, and/or resolution of matters subject to the Policy and will not disclose the identity of Complainants and Respondents except as necessary to carry out the grievance process, its obligations under Title IX, and as otherwise permitted under state or federal law.
 However, there are situations in which it may be necessary for an institution to override a request for privacy in order to meet its Title IX obligation.
 In the event circumstances result in the College overriding a request for privacy or confidentiality to meet its Title IX obligation, the College will do so with the utmost sensitivity and respect for the circumstances and the individuals involved.

 The factors considered in determining whether it can grant a request for privacy include circumstances that suggest there is an increased risk of the alleged perpetrator committing additional acts of sexual violence or other violence (e.g., whether there have been other sexual violence complaints about the same alleged perpetrator, whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence, whether the alleged perpetrator threatened further sexual violence or other violence against the Complainant or others, and whether the sexual violence was committed by multiple perpetrators), circumstances that suggest there is an increased risk of future acts of sexual violence under similar circumstances (e.g., whether the Complainant’s report reveals a pattern of perpetration, whether the sexual violence was perpetrated with a weapon, the age of the Complainant subjected to the sexual violence, and whether the school possesses other means to obtain relevant evidence (e.g., security cameras or personnel, physical evidence).